Nick Adams (actor, born 1931): The Rebel

-In 1959 Adams starred in the ABC series The Rebel playing the character Johnny Yuma, a wandering, ex-Confederate, journal-keeping, sawed-off shotgun toting "trouble-shooter" in the old American west.
+In 1959, Adams starred in the ABC series The Rebel playing the character Johnny Yuma, a wandering, ex-Confederate, journal-keeping, sawed-off shotgun toting "trouble-shooter" in the old American west.
 He is credited as a co-creator of The Rebel, but he had no role in writing the pilot or any of the series' episodes.
 Adams had asked his friend Andrew J. Fenady to write the pilot as a starring vehicle for him.
-The series' only recurring character, publicized as a "Reconstruction beatnik", was played by Adams.
+The series' only regular character, publicized as a "Reconstruction beatnik", was played by Adams.
 He reportedly consulted with John Wayne for tips on how to play the role.
 Adams wanted Presley to sing the theme song for The Rebel, but the show's producer wanted Johnny Cash.
+Adams recorded the song "Tired and Lonely Rebel" in 1960.
 Guest stars appearing on the series during its two-year run included Dan Blocker, Johnny Cash, Leonard Nimoy, Tex Ritter, and Robert Vaughn.
 A total of 76 half-hour episodes were filmed before the series was cancelled in 1961.
 Reruns were syndicated for several years.
 Adams went back to TV and film work, along with a role in the short-lived but critically successful television series Saints and Sinners.